 Teachers provide a wide range of contexts for spoken language throughout the school day.
 Teachers and other adults in school model speaking clearly.
 This includes clear diction, reasoned argument, using imaginative and challenging language and use of Standard English.
 Listening is modelled, as is the appropriate use of non-verbal communication, respecting the views of others.
-Teachers are also sensitive in encouraging the participation of children who lack confidence in articulating their ideas.
+Teachers are also sensitive in encouraging the participation of retiring or reticent children.